gitlabhq/gitlabhq/doc/api/README.md

 >**Note:**
 The `https://gitlab.example.com` URL that is presented in the examples of the API docs is fictional.
-Replace it with the URL of your GitLab instance, or in case of GitLab.com, use `https://gitlab.com`.
+Replace it with the URL of your GitLab instance, or in case of GitLab.com, use `https://gitlab.com` (where applicable).

 Automate GitLab via a simple and powerful API.
 All definitions can be found under [`/lib/api`](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/lib/api).